2017 Annual Water Quality Report

 Lowering Risk of Contamination

-Meeting your expectations for high quality water is our first priority.
+Delivering high quality water to our customers is our first priority.
 We know your water is safe because we regularly monitor and test it.
 Our water quality experts performed over 15,000 analyses last year.
-Many inorganic, synthetic organic and volatile organic chemicals, and disinfection by-products are routinely monitored for and not detected.
+The vast majority of inorganic, synthetic organic, volatile organic chemicals, and disinfection by-products are routinely monitored for and are not detected.

 Unregulated Substances are those that do not yet have a drinking water standard set by the USEPA.
 The purpose of monitoring for these contaminants is to help EPA decide whether or not they should have a standard.